ma-ha/kicad-laser-stencil-plugin/README.md

 * process other than "roundrect" pads
 * make "roundrect" with rounded corners, not simply rectangular
 * clean up non used code
+* test on other than Ubuntu (sorry, no Win or Mac here)

 # Feedback welcome